caam37830/python-packages/README.md

 # python-packages
-Demo of modules and packages
+Demo of modules and packages, and package structure

 Please view the [modules notebook](modules.ipynb).